colscott/a-wc-form/packages/binder/README.md

 // register the validator
 validatorRegistry.add(validateLowerCase);

-// unregister the validator if no longer needed validatorRegistry.remove(validateLowerCase);
+// un-register the validator if no longer needed validatorRegistry.remove(validateLowerCase);
 ```
 ## Custom cross-field validation